 Quarantine Pest Information Data Sheet Research Project

-IE-SCS is working with the University of Maryland and the USDA Animal Plant Health Inspection Service (APHIS) to broaden the mutual missions of safeguarding agriculture and the environment, including urban landscape and forests, from the introduction and establishment of plant pests.
+IE-SCS is working with the USDA Animal Plant Health Inspection Service (APHIS) to broaden the mutual missions of safeguarding agriculture and the environment, including urban landscape and forests, from the introduction and establishment of plant pests.
 There are many quarantine pests that could seriously affect agriculture or the environment should they become established in the United States.